-We looked at dozens of credit cards available to people who never had a credit line before, and found that the best first credit card is the Green Dot primor Visa Gold Secured card.
-This card has an absurdly low interest rate of 9.99%, which is unheard of for first-time borrowers.
+We looked at dozens of credit cards available to people who never had a credit line before, and found the best cards for every credit score.

 When you think of credit cards, you may think about buying things and paying bills.
 But a credit card is so much more than that.
 Unlike a debit card or checking account, having a credit card is one of the first steps to building a good credit score.

 Even some landlords check credit scores for rental applications.
 Without credit, you wouldn’t be able to rent in some places, buy a new car, or even get approved for a cell phone line.
 You are starting off your financial life on the right foot by building great credit — starting with your first credit card.

 The best way to be approved for one of these cards is to have some form of credit history, such as being an authorized user on a parent or family member’s account.
 Having a co-signer also helps your approval odds.
 However, with just a security deposit, you can get approved for a secured credit card without anyone’s help.

 Building excellent credit is a long process, but here are the 10 best first credit cards for you to check out so you can start.

 The First Credit Cards We RAVE About

 First and foremost, we recommend this CardMatch tool.
 While we’ve reviewed all the cards in this article, we don’t know what your particular situation is – and the CardMatch tool can assess what the best card is for you, given your credit history and your credit card needs.
 We would hate for you to waste time reading up on a card that really was not what you were looking for.

 This tool uses a soft credit check, which is great since it does not affect your credit score, but does tell you if you are likely to qualify.
 The CardMatch tool curates the right choices and best offers for you!Read Full Review